SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 1. Data Copilot is available for all customers using Prophecy’s managed, Public SaaS offering.
 For companies who run Prophecy within their own VPC (link), admins may choose to enable or disable Data Copilot across their Prophecy Platform at deployment time.
 2. Coming soon, Prophecy Administrators will have the option to connect Prophecy Data Copilot to their private subscription OpenAI.
-3. Data Co-pilot is designed with simplicity in mind, with minimal configurations for the user.
+3. Data Copilot is designed with simplicity in mind, with minimal configurations for the user.
 If there’s a setting you’d like to see, let us know!

 | Project Type  | Code Suggested by Copilot | Orchestration   | Features coming soon for Data Copilot                                |
 | :------------ | :------------------------ | :-------------- | -------------------------------------------------------------------- |